bmcdorman/boozle/readme.markdown

+# This project hasn't been updated in a while.
+I'll get back to it eventually, but I've been quite busy with work...
+If you're interested in helping out, please reach out!

 # Boozle

 *This project is in the early stages of development.
 It is not currently usable, and may not even compile.*